UKGovLD/registry-core/doc/notes.md

 ## UI Stack

-   * table view of registers with sorting on status etc
    * Adminstration interfaces for registers and items
    * separate 'add' UI with both forms and upload-based entry
    * Support for simple batch uploading